chr1shr/am205_examples/README.md

 https://people.math.wisc.edu/~chr/am205

-This Git repository contains example codes from the course.
 The codes are primarily written in Python, and make use of several commonly-used libraries:

 - [NumPy](https://numpy.org) for numerical linear algebra
 - [SciPy](https://scipy.org) for scientific routines and algorithms